Audit — Webhook subscriptions

 def verify_telos_webhook(raw_body: bytes, signature: str, secret: str) -> bool:

-expected = hmac.new(secret.encode(), raw_body, hashlib.sha256).hexdigest()
+expected = hmac.new(secret.encode(), signed, hashlib.sha256).hexdigest()

-return hmac.compare_digest(expected, signature)Each delivery is attempted up to six times.
+return hmac.compare_digest(expected, match.group(2))Each delivery is attempted up to six times.
 Non-2xx responses or connection failures trigger a retry on a fixed schedule.
 The request timeout is 10 seconds.
 After the sixth failure the delivery is marked dead and you receive a Sentry alert.

 | Attempt | Delay |